intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 ```

 Note that it is not possible to specify the client secret when creating the project; the `README.md` file created by the template in the project folder contains instructions for setting the client secret.

+## Writing an On-Premises App

+The `README.md` file created by the template in the project folder contains instructions for writing an on-premises app, as well as highlighting differences in behaviour between Industrial App Store and on-premises apps.